forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 ## Cloud Audit Logging scanner

-Cloud Audit Logging can be configured to save Admin Activity and Data Access for GCP services.
-The audit log configurations for a project, folder or organization specify which logs should be saved along with members who are exempted from having their accesses logged.
+You can configure Cloud Audit Logging to save Admin Activity and Data Access for Google Cloud Platform (GCP) services.
+The audit log configurations for a project, folder, or organization specify which logs should be saved, along with members who are exempted from having their accesses logged.
 The audit logging scanner detects if any projects are missing a required audit log, or have extra exempted members.

 For examples of how to define scanner rules for Cloud Audit Logging, see the [`audit_logging_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/rules/audit_logging_rules.yaml) rule file.

-## Cloud SQL Networks scanner
+## Cloud SQL networks scanner

 Cloud SQL instances can be configured to grant external networks access.
 The Cloud SQL scanner supports a blacklist mode, to ensure unauthorized users don't